leifjones/huququllah-methodology-workbench/docs/source-rule-matrix.md

 This matrix is not a substitute for the texts.
 It is a traceability layer for a future calculation specification and should be reviewed by people familiar with the law of Huqúqu'lláh.

+This is subject to the biases, opinions, and perspectives of the individual(s) involved in curating it.

 ## Status vocabulary

 | Label | Meaning |